informalsystems/hermes/guide/src/commands/queries/client.md

 # Query Clients

-Use the `query clients` command to query the identifiers of all clients on a given chain.
+Use the `query clients` command to query the identifiers of all clients on a given chain, called the _host_ chain.

 ```shell
 USAGE: